 Other Asset Information Fields

-This area can be used as a repository for material and can also filter through to your website so that the material appears as downloadable items for your visitors.*
+This area can be used as a repository for material and can also filter through to your website so that the material appears as downloadable items for your visitors.* Information is added by clicking on the space in the relevant field - this will bring up an editable window.

 - File Name This is automatically filled in on upload